 Various adjustments are made to the recorded crime categories by Scottish Government statisticians to maximise comparability with the SCJS.
-In previous crime surveys in Scotland the police recorded crime statistics were adjusted further to remove crimes against victims aged 15 or younger and crimes against businesses.
-However, for the SCJS the adjustments have not been made for the following reasons:
+In previous crime surveys in Scotland, police recorded crime statistics were adjusted further to remove crimes against victims aged 15 or younger and crimes against businesses.
+However, for the SCJS these adjustments have not been made for the following reasons:

-- This further adjustment came from a Strathclyde police survey from 2002 which was before the change to recorded crime practices brought about by the Scottish Recorded Crime Standard so it may not be valid any longer; - In addition, the adjustment may still be appropriate but given that the data from the SCJS can now be provided at police force area (PFA) level it is not appropriate to use Strathclyde's adjustment across all forces.
-Information to undertake this adjustment using local police force sources did not exist at the time of publication.
+- This further adjustment came from a Strathclyde police survey from 2002 which was before the change to recorded crime practices brought about by the Scottish Recorded Crime Standard so it may not be valid any longer; - The adjustment may still be appropriate, but given that the data from the SCJS can now be provided at police force area (PFA) level it is not appropriate to use Strathclyde's adjustment across all forces.